 1. What do YOU want?

 Most of us want to, at least subconsciously, make our family happy by doing what they expect us to do.
-This can be smaller things like cleaning the house or bigger matters like choosing a college and work up to their wish.
-Often our desires are mixed with expectations and opinions of others that it a takes time to get to know what we want.
+This can be smaller things like cleaning the house or bigger matters like choosing a college and work up to their wise.
+Our desires are often mixed with others’ expectations and opinions that take the time to know what we want.

 What would you want if you wouldn’t have to care about anyone else?
 Allow yourself to dream and dream big.
 Being honest is the first step to realizing what you want.